What’re the 4 Steps should be not skipped?

-This is the phase whereby you need to setup everything that is needed in order to start production.
+This is the phase whereby you need to set up everything that is needed to start production.

 If at all products have not been well sampled, do not place an order.
 By the time it gets to this point, keep in mind that you should have received product intent samples from the main and backup suppliers.

 It is important to make sure that you comply with Amazon TOS by including all the key details like specific requirements on the purchase order.
 By now, all is set and the purchase order has been sent.
 You are now ready to pay the deposit.
 Never pay 100% with the purchase order, the rule that is approved and that should be adhered to allows at least 20-30%.

 You have to ensure that you are always proactive by following up with your supplier time and time again.